alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

 Countries have their own rules about what goods you can bring in with an ATA Carnet.
 Check with the issuer in the [country you’re exporting to.](http://www.iccwbo.org/products-and-services/trade-facilitation/ata-connections/)

+If you can’t use an ATA Carnet (or don’t want to pay the fee), use a [Duplicate List](/guide/take-goods-out-uk-temporarily-for-business/you-dont-use-ata.html) to temporarily export your goods instead.

 ##How to apply

 You can apply: